Alice Hart: Early life and education

 Hart was born Alice Marion Rowland to Alex William Rowland and his wife, Henrietta Maria Margeretta Ditges.
 He was part of the Rowland Macassar oil company family.
 The family lived in London at Lower Sydenham.
 Hart was educated at the Apothecaries Society in London and went on to further study medicine in Paris.
 One of her sisters, Fanny, was badly brain-damaged.
 Another sister was Dame Henrietta Rowland Barnett who was also a philanthropist.
 Together these two sisters taught the poor at Toynbee Hall.

+In 1872, Hart, along with Rose Minshull and Louisa Stammwitz, successfully petitioned for women to be allowed to use the laboratories of the Pharmaceutical Society of Great Britain.
+These three were the first women to apply for membership of the Socity in 1873.
+After many refusals, Minshull and Stammwitz gained membership in 1879-90.

 Career

-In 1883 Hart went to Donegal with her husband where they discovered extreme poverty.
+In 1883 Hart went to County Donegal with her husband where they discovered extreme poverty.
 Hart made an appeal publicly for money to deal with the acute issues but also saw the need to find a way to deal with the chronic unemployment in the area.
-Sha also noticed and was impressed by the standard of local craftmanship.
+She also noticed and was impressed by the standard of local craftmanship.
 She decided that the best option was to revive the local cottage industries, especially of weaving tweed.
 By the end of 1883 the Donegal Industrial Fund had been founded with £50 capital and contacts in London for a market for knits.
 In 1884 the Donegal tweed was shown at the London International Health exhibition and was so successful that Hart opened a shop at 31 New Cavendish St., London.
 Hart worked with the local weavers, sending designs and examples of Scottish tweeds to them and by experimenting with dyes from local plants.
 The result was dyes that won a Sanitary Institute of Great Britain medal.

 In 1885 Hart expanded her ideas, appealing to Irish women for help in setting up embroidery schools which resulted in the ‘Kells embroidery’ schools.
 Classes were held all over the country teaching the embroidery of flax on linen using designs from Irish manuscripts and Japanese art.
 Hart may have created the Japanese designs herself as she and her husband owned an important collection of Japanese art and she was a noted watercolourist.
 She had paintings shown in both the Dudley and Dowdeswell galleries as well as being commended by the Magazine of Art in 1895 for her far east landscapes.